ZYCheng1002/g2o/README.md

 to several variants of SLAM and BA. g2o offers a performance comparable to implementations of state-of-the-art approaches for the specific problems (02/2011).

-## Python and updated memory management
-The branch [pymem](https://github.com/RainerKuemmerle/g2o/tree/pymem) contains a python wrapper and switches to smart pointer instead of RAW pointers.
-It is currently experimental but PRs and improvements are welcome - as always.

 ## Papers Describing the Approach